alkalir/aiphs_alka/examples/monitor_MDC_based_coprocessors/README.md

 - the transaction level sniffer can count from 1 to 1 MB of data;

-- the task level sniffer, that has a time-monitor configured with a counter 64-bits wide;
+- the task level sniffer has the time monitor configured as 64-bits wide;

 - the operation level sniffer has a structure that can be customized through the GUI-configuration.